SECTION 1 – VERSION AND DATE OF APPLICABILITY

 - The use of Binding Corporate Rules (BCR)

-The treatments carried out by our company are only for a limited period.
+The data processing carried out by our company are only for a limited period.
 Therefore, in the general case, it is the time necessary to achieve the objectives pursued.
 In some cases, longer treatments may be required by European Union law or applicable national law, or by a contractual provision.

 In the absence of contrary provisions: